PREP – HOA Fall Week 14 Recap

 HUTCHINSON TRINITY

-The Lady Celtic volleyball team finished the season with a 2-29, 1-13 record. … The Celtic football team saw its season come to an end on Friday when it lost 44-42 against Sterling in the Class 1A playoffs.
+The Lady Celtic volleyball team finished the season with a 2-29, 1-13 record. … The Celtic football team finished the season with a 8-3, 2-2 record.

 INMAN